Where: Former US 311 Freeway, from end of Winston-Salem Beltway, Forsyth County to North Main Street, High Point, Guilford County

 Photos from after the new I-74 Signage was put in place in 2014:

-New I-74 East/US 311 overhead signage approaching interchange on I-40 East in Forsyth County, Photo courtesy of Jason Ilyes.
+New I-74 East/US 311 overhead signage approaching interchange on I-40 East in Forsyth County in August 2014, would last less than 6 years.
+Photo courtesy of Jason Ilyes.

 Seen in the distance in this NCDOT traffic camera along I-40 East a 1/2 mile from the I-74 interchange is the I-74 shield in the new exit sign for I-74 East/US 311 South.
 (8/15/14)